Obamacare costs an average of $584 per month for 2024, based on a 40-year-old with a Silver-level plan.

 - Age: The older you are, the more you'll pay for health insurance.
 Younger people usually need less medical attention, so they pay less for coverage.

-- Location: The cost of living and the cost of medical care in your state and city affects your health insurance rate.
+- Location: The cost of living and the cost of medical care in your state and city affect your health insurance rate.
 The number of companies selling plans in your area can also be a factor.

 - Number of people insured: It costs more to insure more people.
 A family of four will pay more than a single person.

-- Tobacco use: Tobacco use can result in health problems, so health insurance companies charge more if you smoke or use tobacco in another way.
+- Tobacco use: Tobacco use can result in health problems, so health insurance companies can charge more if you smoke or use tobacco in another way.